Annemarie Bolduc

 Let’s have a first wander in our garden, and start with the original established plants and trees.

 In 2017, we bought our home in Tumbarumba, a charming little town in a cool climate wine-growing region by the Snowy Mountains.
-It was love at first sight for the 1940s partly renovated little white bungalow and the quarter-acre garden with various established trees, shrubs and floral patches.
+It was love at first sight for the 1940s partly renovated little white bungalow and the quarter-acre garden with established trees, shrubs and floral patches.
 The place is at the edge of town with a view of some land and hills... which compensated for the fact we could not afford a hobby farm.
 The first year, I was so fascinated to see what was popping up in the yard each season.
 I'm still just blown away to be living in a botanical garden with such eclectic plants that have been there for years.
-To the best of my knowledge, the original owner was a woman named Rita, a gardener and craft maker who planted all these ornamentals.
-When we moved in, there were no Australian native trees or plants except a big bottlebrush just at the front of the property.
+To my knowledge, the original owner was a woman named Rita, a gardener and craft maker who planted all these ornamentals.
+When we moved in, there were no Australian native trees or plants except a big bottlebrush at the front of the property.
 It was a"meant to be" coincidence that before finding this property, I was planning to start my creative home business and call it “Bottle and Brush Studio".
 The place is just perfect for two creatives like us.
 It is peaceful but alive, inspiring and cosy.
 There are always things that can be improved but we love our little nest and working spaces.
-Let’s say that we managed pretty well in lockdown times and feel grateful to be living here with our cat and chooks.
+Let’s say we managed pretty well in pandemic lockdown times and feel so grateful to live here with our cat and chooks.

 Our fine house with one cat and chooks in the yard • Photography © Bottle and Brush Studio 2019-21